mojona/law_firm_ranking/README.md

 - `routines.py`: Contains helper routines for data preprocessing and for testing the prediction performance of AHPI.

-- `AHPI.py`: Core implementation of the **AHPI algorithm**.
+- `run_AHPI.py`: Core application of the **AHPI algorithm**.
 Includes functionality to generate synthetic datasets with known ground truth, fit AHPI, and evaluate performance.

 - `extraction_clustering.py`: Extracts law firm and role information from the attorney strings in the case data and appends this structured metadata to `cases_df`.